synxty/idea/[game-title].md

 - **Rangers:** Experts in precision ranged combat, dealing consistent long-range damage while relying on protection due to their fragility.
 - **Strategists:** Adaptable commanders with the ability to control the battlefield, enhancing allies and debilitating enemies as needed.
 - **Titans:** Colossal frontline behemoths with immense durability and area-of-effect damage potential, providing critical battlefield control.

+### 3.1.
+Assassins

+#### 3.1.1.
+Overview

+Assassins are the shadowy harbingers of chaos, lurking in the shadows and poised for swift, deadly strikes.
+Their primary mission is to infiltrate enemy lines, unleashing devastating, single-target assaults that can decimate foes in a single, lethal blow.

+These cunning operatives excel at pinpointing high-priority targets, often positioned in the enemy's back line.
+With unparalleled precision and the ability to deliver astonishing bursts of damage, Assassins specialize in eliminating key threats to your team's success.

+Their combat strategy revolves around stealth, speed, and ruthlessness.
+Assassins are masters of subterfuge, slipping past defenses to strike precisely where it hurts the most.
+Their attacks are calculated to eliminate opponents swiftly, disrupting enemy formations and creating opportunities for their comrades.

+However, this mastery of offense comes at a cost.
+Assassins tend to be relatively fragile, with lower health and defenses compared to other roles.
+Their survival depends on remaining hidden and avoiding direct confrontations whenever possible.
+Without adequate protection or support, they can easily succumb to enemy counterattacks.

+To fully harness the power of Assassins, strategic commanders must ensure their safety and provide opportunities for them to exploit enemy vulnerabilities.
+Properly utilized, Assassins can turn the tide of battle, becoming the bane of high-value targets and a crucial asset in achieving victory.

+#### 3.1.2.
+Signature Passive

+If at least one of the Assassin's abilities is activated during the planing phase, the Assassin jumps to the furthest available tile adjacent to the furthest enemy character.
+Assassin's damage is increased the further they jump.
+After casting their abilities, the Assassin returns to their original position and gains stealth for the rest of the round.

+#### 3.1.3.
+Essential Stats

+- Damage
+- Critical Hit
+- Critical Hit Chance
+- Accuracy
+- Evasion